-Dr. Shirley Jackson
+Dr. Shirley Ann Jackson

-Currently, Jackson is the president of the Rensselaer Polytechnic Institute, recently ranked by U.S. News and World Report as one of the nation's top 50 universities.
-The mission of the Rensselaer Plan calls for "apply[ing] science to the common purposes of life."
+Currently, Jackson is the president of Rensselaer Polytechnic Institute, the oldest technological research university in the United States, and recently ranked by U.S. News and World Report as one of the nation's top 50 universities.
+The mission of Rensselaer since its founding in 1824 has been to "apply science to the common purposes of life."
 Dr. Jackson's goal for Rensselaer is "to achieve prominence in the 21st century as a top-tier world-class technological research university, with global reach and global impact."